krishnagopika/AI-for-beginners/week1/prompt-engineering.md

    - Context Inconsistency
    - logical Inconsistency

 #### security considerations

-- PPI (Personally Identifiable Information): Sensitive data, such as names, addresses, or contact details, that can be used to identify individuals.
+- PII (Personally Identifiable Information): Sensitive data, such as names, addresses, or contact details, that can be used to identify individuals.

 - Data Privacy: Ensuring that user data used in LLM interactions is not stored or exposed inappropriately.